Psp766527/kafka-cluster-zookeepr-setup-kubernetes/LAB-EXERCISES.md

 You've completed a comprehensive hands-on learning experience with Kafka and Zookeeper on Kubernetes!
 This knowledge will serve you well in real-world scenarios.

 **Remember:** The best way to learn is by doing.
 Keep experimenting, breaking things, and fixing them.
 Every failure is a learning opportunity! 🚀

+---

+## 👨‍💻 Developer

+**Pradeep Kushwah**
+📧 Email: kushwahpradeep531@gmail.com

+These lab exercises were designed to provide hands-on learning experience with Kafka and Zookeeper on Kubernetes.